 Don’t give up hope, though – you can still get a good, long storage time out of your apples with some careful supervision.
-Just don’t expect them to last quite as long as supermarket apples do.
+Just don’t expect them to last quite as long as grocery store apples do.

 On the bright side, home-grown or locally-farmed apples generally taste a whole lot better than supermarket apples do, so your apples will be wonderful when you do use them!

 Apples get sweeter as they’re stored.
 If you find a variety too tart to eat when they’re fresh apples, try storing them for a little while.
 The flavor will change significantly in some varieties.